|

 "What's to

 misunderstand?
-It's a typical town for mass
+It's a typical town built for mass

 tourism".